SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-code-editing.md

 For code templates, select **Java > Editor > Templates**.
 Alternatively, start typing "Code templates" in the top text search box to find the menu.

 For the formatter, select **Java > Code Style > Formatter**.
 Alternatively, start typing "Formatter" in the top text search box to find the menu.

+Eclipse defaults to using tabs for indentation.
+If you want to switch the tab key to enter spaces rather than a tab, do so by editing the style defined in the **Formatter** properties menu.